-Shining a light on the seismic impact of the pandemic on Asia Pacific’s tourism sector, the recalibration of the travel market and the potential for digitalisation expected to drive economic recovery
+We shine a light on the tourism sector in Asia Pacific following the pandemic, the recalibration of the travel market and the potential for digitalisation expected to drive economic recovery.

 Worldwide, one in every ten jobs results from tourism.